The Game – Gangsta Grillz: E.M.N.T – The Credits (Album Review)

 Alright, I’ll be real: I love violence in hip-hop.
 On this track, The Game throws ruthless shots at his peers, flexing just how much realer and sharper he is than everyone else.

-The punchlines hit hard, the disrespect is maxed out—but the audio quality?
-It’s trash.
+The punchlines hit hard, and the disrespect is maxed out, but the audio quality?
+I don’t love it.
 The track sounds like some posthumous s**t dug up from the basement of some abandoned hood building.

 The voice The Game uses when he’s on his playa s**t has always been fire, to me.
 On this track, he brings that voice out fully, talking about getting in his girl’s guts like a tapeworm throughout.
 I love how the track flows.
 It’s definitely one of the more complete ones on this project.